douglasdaly/spines/docs/index.rst

 About
 =====

 Spines was built to provide a skeleton for Model classes: a common interface for users to build models around (with some tools and utilities which take advantage of having the commonalities).
 It's similar, in structure, to some of scikit-learn's underlying Estimator classes - but with a single set of unified functions for all models,
 namely:

 - Build
 - Fit
+- Predict
-- Transform
+- Error

-The transform method is the only one that's required, though the other two are likely useful most of the time.
-Spines is **absolutely not** a replacement for scikit-learn (or any other data/machine-learning library) it's simply a useful framework for building your own models (leveraging *any* library) in a standardized and convenient way.
+The predict method is the only one that's required, though the others are likely useful most of the time.

 Installing